I gave at least a half mark for any submission, but next time, incomplete submissions will receive a zero.

 Let’s denote the probability of an event occurring at point \((x,y)\) as \(Prob(Event_{(x,y)})\).
 The points are located within a unit square ranging from 0 to 1.

-There is a family of functions that start with r*
+There is a family of functions that start with r* capable of generating random values from a given distribution.

 From a nomral distribution: